INM-6/reproducing-polychronization/README.md

 To run the original model, the NEST implementation of the model, the analysis, the creation of the figures and the compiling of the manuscript run the following commands:

-git clone git@github.com:weidel-p/Re-Polychronization-Computation-With-Spikes.git
+git clone git@github.com:INM-6/reproducing-polychronization.git

-cd Re-Polychronization-Computation-With-Spikes
+cd reproducing-polychronization

 git submodule init